janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 One way of acquiring meta-knowledge is by observing learning processes and representing it in such a way that it can be used later to improve future learning processes.
 AutoML systems typically explore meta-knowledge acquired from a single task, e.g., by modelling the relationship between hyperparameters and model performance.
 Metalearning systems, on the other hand, normally explore metaknowledge acquired on a collection of machine learning tasks.
 This can be used not only for selection of the best workflow(s) for the current task, but also for adaptation and fine-tuning of a prior model to the new task.
 Many current AutoML and metalearning systems exploit both types of meta-knowledge.
-Neuro-symbolic systems explores the interplay between the neural network-based learning and symbol-based learning to get the best of those two types of learning.
+Neuro-symbolic systems explore the interplay between neural network-based learning and symbol-based learning to get the best of those two types of learning.
 While doing so, it tries to use the existing knowledge as a concrete symbolic representation or as a transformed version of the symbolic representation suited for the learning algorithm.
 The goal of this workshop is to explore ways in which ideas can be cross-pollinated between the AutoML/Metalearning and neuro-symbolic learning research communities.
 This could lead to, e.g., systems with interpretable meta-knowledge, and tighter integration between machine learning workflows and automated reasoning systems.

 Main research areas: